ajbars/dendron-notes/root.learning-k8s-for-cka.etcd.md

 k8s stores info in a special directory structure.
 The root dir is registry, under that various k8s constructs - minions, nodes, pods, replica sets, deployments etc.

-In a high availability environments there will be multiple master nodes in a cluster, and multiple etcd instances. make sure etcd instances know about each other by settimg the parameter in etcd configuration.
+In a high availability environments there will be multiple master nodes in a cluster, and multiple etcd instances. make sure etcd instances know about each other by setting the parameter in etcd configuration.

 Apart from that, you must also specify path to certificate files so that ETCDCTL can authenticate to the ETCD API Server.
 The certificate files are available in the etcd-master at the following path.
 We discuss more about certificates in the security section of this course.
 So don't worry if this looks complex: